evhub/coconut/HELP.md

 ### Lambdas

-Now that you've gotten your feet wet with a simple `hello, world!` program, but before we delve into the special things Coconut can do that Python can't, we should cover the one exception to the rule of Coconut being a strict superset of Python: lambdas.
+Now that you've gotten your feet wet with a simple `hello, world!` program, but before we delve into the special things Coconut can do that Python can't, we should cover the biggest (optional) syntax change that Coconut makes over Python: better lambdas.

 In Python, lambdas are ugly and bulky, requiring the entire word `lambda` to be written out every time one is constructed.
 This is fine if in-line functions are very rarely needed, but in functional programming in-line functions are an essential tool, and so Coconut substitues in a much simpler lambda syntax: the `->` operator.